 - If your license(s) has expired (and you do not have additional valid licenses on file), and your background was completed 24 months or more, you will need to complete a new background for Teacher Licensure.
 School Employment backgrounds will not be accepted.

-REQUIREMENTS FOR PERSONS SEEKING LEVEL 2, INDEPENDENT SCHOOL PSYCHOLOGIST LICENSURE: Persons seeking level 2, independent school psychologist, pre k-12 licensure pursuant to the provisions of this rule shall meet the following requirements:
+REQUIREMENTS FOR PERSONS SEEKING LEVEL 2, SCHOOL PSYCHOLOGIST LICENSURE: Persons seeking level 2, school psychologist, pre k-12 licensure pursuant to the provisions of this rule shall meet the following requirements:

 - a valid level 1 license with at least three full school years of school-related experience; and

-- successful completion or demonstration of competencies for an entry level school psychologist, and
+- successful completion or demonstration of competencies for a level 1 school psychologist, and, and

-- satisfactory completion of 2400 hours of supervised experience (i.e., minimum of 600 internship hours and 1200 post internship supervised hours in a school-related setting).
+- satisfactory completion of supervised experience as a level 1 school psychologist, consisting of a minimum of 600 internship hours and 1,200 post-internship supervised hours in a school-related setting.

 - a valid level 2 license with at least three full school years of school-related experience, including 750 hours of satisfactory post-graduate experience as reported by a level 3 supervising school psychologist; and